Parvathy-Prakash/SafeHerAgent/README.md

 # SafeHerAgent

 SafeHerAgent is a Python-based personal assistant/automation agent designed to streamline tasks and provide intelligent assistance.
-It leverages a modular design for easy extension and integration with other Python tools.
+It leverages a modular design for easy extension and integration with other Python tools.SafeHer is an AI safety assistant that chats, alerts authorities, shares location, and activates a camera when danger is detected.

 ## Features